snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/semantic-index-for-copilot.md

 ## How the semantic index helps manage your data

-Semantic index enhances the features of Microsoft 365 that allow you to find relevant content based on keywords, personal preferences, and social connections.
+Semantic index enhances the Microsoft 365 Copilot experience in both Business Chat and in the Microsoft 365 apps.
+It supports an enhanced content grounding and conceptual understanding of your online data that is automatically enabled by Microsoft.
 It does this by creating vectorized indices.
 A vector is a numerical representation of a word, image pixel, or other data point.
 The vector is arranged or mapped with close numbers placed in proximity to one another to represent similarity.
 Vectors are stored in multi-dimensional spaces where semantically similar data points are clustered together in the vector space, enabling Microsoft 365 to handle a broader set of search queries beyond “exact match."

 In practical terms, this means that Microsoft 365 services such as Microsoft 365 Copilot can: